-Task number Task 1 Task 2 Task 3 Nature of task Design, conduct an interview and in Class Task Core 1 Resource Management, Design, conduct and analyse a Questionnaire and in Class Task Core 2 Individuals and Groups Core 3 Families and Communities Yearly Examination Timing Term 2, Week 2 Term 3, Week 6 Term 3, Weeks 9 Outcomes assessed P4.1, 4.2, 6.1, 6.2, 7.2 P 2.1, 2.3, 3.1 3.2 ,4.1, 4.2, 6.1, 6.2, 7.1, 7.4 P1.1, 1.2, 2.1, 2.3, 2.4, 3.1, 3.2, 4.1, 4.2, 5.1, 6.1, 6.2 Components Weig Skills in critical thinking, research methodologies and communications.
-20 20 20 ( Knowledge and understanding of course content.
-10 10 20 4 Total 30 30 40 1
+Task number Task 1 Task 2 Task 3 Nature of task Resource Management Take home task Families and Communities In class task Resource Management, Families and Communities, Individuals and Groups Yearly Examination Timing Term 1, Week 11 Term 2, Week 9 Term 3, Week 10 Outcomes assessed P4.2, P5.1, 6.1, P 2.2, 3.1 3.2 P1.1, 1.2, 2.1, 2.2, 2.3, 3.1, 3.2, 4.1, 4.2, 5.1, 6.1, 6.2 Components I Weighting Skills in critical thinking, research methodologies and communications.
+20 20 20 60 Knowledge and understanding of course content.
+10 10 20 40 Total % 30 30 40 100

-Community and Family Studies
+Community and Family Studies - Outcomes

-- P1.1 describes the contribution an individual's experiences, values, attitudes and beliefs make to the development of goals - P1.2 proposes effective solutions to resource problems - P2.1 accounts for the roles and relationships that individuals adopt within groups - P2.2 describes the role of the family and other groups in the socialisation of individuals - P2.3 examines the role of leadership and group dynamics in contributing to positive interpersonal relationships and achievement - P2.4 analyses the interrelationships between internal and external factors and their impact on family functioning - P3.1 explains the changing nature of families and communities in contemporary society - P3.2 analyses the significance of gender in defining roles and relationships - P4.1 utilises research methodology appropriate to the study of social issues - P4.2 presents information in written, oral and graphic form - P5.1 applies management processes to maximise the efficient use of resources - P6.1 distinguishes those actions that enhance wellbeing - P6.2 uses critical thinking skills to enhance - 7.1 appreciates differences among individuals, groups and families within communities and values their contributions to society - 7.2 develops a sense of responsibility for the wellbeing of themselves and others - 7.3 appreciates the value of resource management in response to change - 7.4 values the place of management
+P1.1 describes the contribution an individual's experiences, values, attitudes and beliefs make to the development of goals

+P1.2 proposes effective solutions to resource problems

+- P2.1 accounts for the roles and relationships that individuals adopt within groups - P2.2 describes the role of the family and other groups in the socialisation of individuals - P2.3 examines the role of leadership and group dynamics in contributing to positive interpersonal relationships and achievement - P2.4 analyses the interrelationships between internal and external factors and their impact on family functioning - P3.1 explains the changing nature of families and communities in contemporary society - P3.2 analyses the significance of gender in defining roles and relationships - P4.1 utilises research methodology appropriate to the study of social issues - P4.2 presents information in written, oral and graphic form - P5.1 applies management processes to maximise the efficient use of resources - P6.1 distinguishes those actions that enhance wellbeing - P6.2 uses critical thinking skills to enhance - 7.1 appreciates differences among individuals, groups and families within communities and values their contributions to society